Secure Software Development Methodologies: A Multivocal Literature Review: Auxiliary Practices

-The authors of the methodology by Google~\cite{adkins2020building} propose that sometimes the fear of changing or resistance to change may appear in team members.
-A successful case-building process should involve the prioritization of initiatives that have a chance of success.
-Also, sometimes it is better to stop introducing a change if the initiative lost causes.
+The authors of the methodology by Google~\cite{adkins2020building} suggest that team members may sometimes experience fear or resistance to change.
+A successful case-building process should involve prioritizing initiatives that have a chance of success.
+Additionally, it is sometimes better to halt the introduction of a change if it causes more harm than benefit.

-Furthermore, the authors~\cite{adkins2020building} emphasize that to build secure and reliable systems it is important to \textit{understand adversaries}.
-For instance, one of the motivations of an attacker may be fun, fame, activism, financial gain, coercion, manipulation, espionage, and destruction.
-The CLASP~\cite{web:lang:stats} methodology also analyzes the attack profile.
-According to CLASP, there are (1) insiders, (2) ``script kiddies'', (3) competitors, (4) governments, (4) organized crime, and (5) activists.
-Compared to CLASP, the methodology by Google has two more attacker profiles, such as automation and artificial intelligence, and vulnerability researchers.
-The SSDM methodology~\cite{sodiya2006towards} also involves \textit{understanding attackers’ interests on the software being developed} but in the security training process.
+Furthermore, the authors~\cite{adkins2020building} emphasize the importance of \textit{understanding adversaries} to build secure and reliable systems.
+For instance, attackers may be motivated by factors such as enjoyment, recognition, activism, financial gain, coercion, manipulation, espionage, and destruction.
+The CLASP~\cite{web:lang:stats} methodology also analyzes the attack profile, identifying (1) insiders, (2) ``script kiddies'', (3) competitors, (4) governments, (4) organized crime, and (5) activists.
+In comparison, the methodology by Google includes two additional attacker profiles: automation and artificial intelligence, and vulnerability researchers.
+The SSDM methodology~\cite{sodiya2006towards} also emphasizes the importance of \textit{understanding attackers’ interests in the software being developed}, specifically in the security training process.

-User behavior is also involved in the process to withstand DoS attack~\cite{adkins2020building}.
-Sometimes external events and humans decisions may lead to the synchronization of human behavior.
-For instance, when an emergency happens in a big city, a lot of people may search the incident details, publish information and share information with friends on social networks.
+User behavior also plays a role in mitigating DoS attacks~\cite{adkins2020building}.
+External events and human decisions can lead to the synchronization of human behavior.
+For instance, during an emergency in a large city, many people may search the incident details, share information, and communicate on social networks.

-The authors of the methodology by Google~\cite{adkins2020building} mention that human-centered software expertise helps to solve problems that humans experience while interacting with the software.
-Because the user is not supposed to have the expertise in security, the security of the software should not depend on the end user.
+The authors of the methodology by Google~\cite{adkins2020building} mention that human-centered software expertise helps address problems that users encounter while interacting with the software.
+Since users are not expected to have security expertise, the security of the software should not rely solely on them.

-The BSA methodology~\cite{bsa2020} suggests that the software should be configured secure based on its intended user usage.
+The BSA methodology~\cite{bsa2020} suggests that software should be configured securely based on its intended users' usage.